Annkkitaaa/zero-knowledge-rust-implementations/aes-rsa-rust/README.md

 This project demonstrates implementations of **AES (Advanced Encryption Standard)** and **RSA (Rivest–Shamir–Adleman)** encryption algorithms in Rust using safe, modern cryptographic crates.

-> Educational demo to understand symmetric and asymmetric encryption from scratch.

 ---